cnkeats/gecko-codes/README.md

 This repository is for custom gecko codes I've made!
 Feel free to send me requests via [Twitter](https://twitter.com/cnkeats) or Discord <sub><sup>(Krohnos#1254).<sup><sub>

+Unless otherwise stated, all codes are mutually exclusive - contact me if you want a specific bombo.

 <br>

 ## [No Ego Mode](no-ego-mode.ini) <sub><sup>v1.1</sup></sub>